greg-raven/Department-21/_posts/2022-10-02-very-brave-but-deceased-men-jokes.md

 What do you say to a woman with two black eyes?

-> Nothing, she’s been told twice already.
+> Nothing, she's been told twice already.

 If your wife keeps coming out of the kitchen to nag at you, what have you done wrong?